sarutlaa/sarutlaa/README.md

 A Data Enthusiast, proficient in SQL, Python, Data Modeling and ETL processes, Tableau.
 ---------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarutlaa&label=Profile%20views&color=0e75b6&style=flat" alt="sarutlaa" /> </p>
-I bring over two years of experience as a senior data analyst at TATA ELXSI, coupled with a recent master's degree in Data Science from Indiana University Bloomington.
-My expertise lies in a unique combination of data engineering and analysis.
-I have demonstrated proficiency in implementing data modeling in Data Warehouses such as BigQuery and SnowflakeDB through ETL processes.
-Additionally, I have experience creating and maintaining Tableau dashboards for visualizations, automating tasks using Python, and working with cloud platforms like AWS and GCP.
+I'm a recent graduate (December 2023) with a Master's degree in Data Science from Indiana University Bloomington.
+My passion lies in data engineering and analysis, which is fueled by my academic training and industry experience.

-My skills extend to data modeling, dimension modeling, and a deep understanding of Data Warehousing concepts.
-I am continuously learning and staying updated on various tools to remain well-equipped with the latest data engineering technologies.
-I also have a strong foundation in relational databases (RDBMS) and experience with Spark.
+During my studies, I gained a comprehensive understanding of distributed systems, data modeling, data mining, and data warehousing.
+Additionally, I actively pursued certifications to enhance my practical skillset.
+These include AWS Solutions Architect Associate, Certified Cloud Practitioner, Databricks Lakehouse Fundamentals, Google Data Analytics Professional Certificate, and Google Advanced Data Analytics Certificate.

+Previously, as a Senior Data Engineer at Tata Elxsi, I applied my knowledge to real-world projects for Comcast Xfinity.
+I built serverless ETL pipelines using Python, Lambda functions, and Athena SQL, enabling efficient processing of massive datasets (up to 10 million S3 entries) for real-time analysis.
+To further empower stakeholders, I created interactive Tableau dashboards driven by these pipelines.
+My work resulted in an increase in efficiency for release metrics analysis, leading to faster data-driven decision-making and an improvement in the release deployment cycle.

+This combination of academic rigor and industry application positions me as a strong candidate for a full-time Data Engineering, Data Science, or Data Analysis role.
+I'm eager to leverage my skills and continuously learn new technologies to contribute to data-driven innovation.
+I am open to relocating as per the job requirement.

-* 🌱  I'm learning AWS Solutions Associate Architect and Kimballs' data modelling approaches.
+* 🌱  I'm currently learning Snowflake Database
 * ⚡  I am actively seeking full time roles in Data Engineering/Data Analysis domain.
 * 💬  Talk to me about **Data Engineering, AWS, Data Visualizations**
-* 📄 Know about my experiences - [Resume](https://drive.google.com/file/d/1MZxTwuwH8YZI1rm_jvMImsq8h5PwlDkA/view?usp=drive_link)
+* 📄  Know about my experiences - [Sravya Arutla Resume](https://docs.google.com/document/d/1iVWIzPi8uuvwFHaRTa0xq_gzCK94VYRngUtP5q2fHNo/edit)
 * ✉️  You can contact me at [arutlasravya@gmail.com](mailto:arutlasravya@gmail.com )

 ### Skills